av1d/electronic_surplus_store_list/README.md

 This is a list of electronic surplus stores which sell items online.<br>
 To fit the criteria, the store must sell some form of surplus electronics such<br>
 as components or devices.
-There are a few radio places tossed in here.<br>
+There are some radio and vacuum tube places tossed in here.<br>
 Ideally this list will end up categorized by components/devices/computer/radio and so on.<br>
-I would like to add lists of traditional soldering kit makers/sellers as there are still<br>
+This is a work in progress and what you see right now is just the basic foundation.<br>
-quite a few in existence.<br><p>
+The list mostly lacks organization whatsoever.<br>

 Leave comments in 'issues' or make pull requests to add sites.<br><p>